 What It Is and Where It's Found

 PFOA is an acronym for perfluorooctanoic acid.
-Like PTFE, it is a long organic compound chain, though in a different family of chemicals (a family called PFAS which we discuss below).
-According to Wikipedia: "PFOA is one of many synthetic organofluorine compounds collectively known as per- and polyfluoroalkyl substances (PFASs)."
+Like PTFE, it is a long organic compound chain in the same chemical family as PTFE, but not inert like it.
+According to Wikipedia: "PFOA is one of many synthetic organofluorine compounds collectively known as per- and polyfluoroalkyl substances (PFAS)."

 Also, as of 2015, no PTFE cookware sold in the US contains PFOA, regardless of where it's made.
 This is true for many other parts of the world as well, so even nonstick cookware made in China and other countries with lax environmental policies rarely contains PFOA; there is simply not a market for it.

-And, if you're wondering what manufacturers are using instead of PFOA, in cookware or any other products, you're thinking about the right stuff; we'll talk more about this in a minute.
+And, if you're wondering what manufacturers are using instead of PFOA, in cookware or any other products, you're thinking about the right stuff.
+We'll get to that in a minute.